thanias92/keris/README.md

 ## My Role

-As the **Solo Full Stack Developer**, I was responsible for the end-to-end development of the KERIS application, including:
+As the **Full Stack Developer**, I was responsible for the end-to-end development of the KERIS application, including:

 - Designing and implementing the PostgreSQL database.
 - Developing the backend using CodeIgniter 4.